 The Lockheed Model 10 Electra was designed as a 10-passenger commercial transport and was a contemporary of the Boeing Model 247.
 This was Lockheed’s first all-metal airplane.
-It had two engines, a low wing and retractable landing gear.
-An engineering team led by Hall Hibbard worked on the airplane.
+The Electra had two engines, a low wing and retractable landing gear.
+An engineering team led by Hall L. Hibbard worked on the airplane.

 A young engineer, Clarence L. (“Kelly”) Johnson, an assistant aerodynamicist at the University of Michigan, performed the wind tunnel tests on scale models of the proposed design and recommended changes to the configuration, such as the use of two vertical fins mounted at the outboard ends of the horizontal stabilizer.
-This became a design feature of Lockheed airplanes into the 1950s and included the Model 18 Lodestar/PV-1 Ventura, the P-38 Lightning fighter and the L-1649 Starliner, which was produced until 1958.
-Johnson would later become the leader of Lockheed’s “Skunk Works.”
+This became a design feature of Lockheed airplanes into the 1950s and included the Model 14 Super Electra/Hudson, Model 18 Lodestar/PV-1 Ventura, the P-38 Lightning fighter and the L-1649 Starliner, which was produced until 1958.
+Johnson would become the leader of Lockheed’s legendary “Skunk Works.”

 The prototype Electra was was used for certification testing.
-During a full-load test at Mines Field (now, LAX) the Electra’s landing gear malfunctioned.
-Babe Headle flew it back to Burbank and made a one-wheel landing.
-The airplane was slightly damaged but quickly repaired.
+During a full-load test at Mines Field (now, LAX, Los Angeles International Airport) the Electra’s landing gear malfunctioned.
+Babe Headle flew the airplane back to Burbank and made a one-wheel landing.
+The prototype was slightly damaged but quickly repaired.

-After testing was competed the first Electra was delivered to Northwest Airways, Inc., at St. Paul, Minnesota.
+After testing was competed the prototype Electra was delivered to Northwest Airways, Inc., at St. Paul, Minnesota, 31 December 1934.
 The experimental registration was changed to a standard registration, NC233Y, and it was assigned the Northwest fleet number 60.